Vanadium Claims in Para State

-Eugene Hodgson has held a number of senior positions in both the public sector for the Northwest Territories and British Columbia governments.
-In addition, Hodgson has consulted to various organizations including BC Hydro where he helped to establish their Aboriginal Affairs Group in 1990.
+Eugene Hodgson is a graduate of the University of Calgary and holds a Bachelor of Arts Degree in Political Science.
+He has held senior positions in both the public sector for the Northwest Territories and British Columbia governments.
 He has served on the Board of Directors of various companies including Grandfield Pacific Corporation, Arimex Resources Inc., Equitable Real Estate Investment Corp., Sea Breeze Power Corp.
 Silvermex Resources Inc., Chair of Pacific Cascade Minerals and Director of Timmins Gold Corp.

 Alex Tsakumis has over 25 years of investment experience within the North American capital markets with private and public companies.
 Beginning his career in 1989, he has experience in capital formation, management and growth of listed companies including mergers and acquisitions, finance, corporate governance, marketing and corporate communications.
 Tsakumis is a graduate of University of British Columbia with a BA in Economics.

 Santokh Sahota – Director

 Santokh Sahota has been involved in the acquisition, development, management and disposal of both commercial and residential real estate for over 40 years.
 He has also been involved with a range of other businesses over the years, with investments in both private and public entities and in fields as varied as hospitality and mining.